Search for members, events, articles and more

 When we announced the 2021 winners of the BIMA10, we celebrated ten genuinely game-changing pieces of work.

 An awards ceremony can only ever show you a snippet of the work that won the award, yet underneath there’s a much bigger story to tell.
 That’s especially the case with our BIMA10 winners, each of whose projects deserve a much deeper dive.
-It’s the sort of work that can inspire our industry and on Wednesday 16 February, you can attend the third of three breakfast events where we’ll dig deeper into four of the award-winning projects.
+It’s the sort of work that can inspire our industry and on Wednesday 16 February, you can attend the second of three breakfast events where we’ll dig deeper into three of the award-winning projects.

 Don’t miss out on this intimate chat with our inspiring winners, read up on their case studies and come along to ask them your questions in person.